raxoft/form_input/README.md

 how to create form instances and how to deal with errors, and, finally, how to access the form input itself.

+And note that while forms get mentioned a lot, it can be all applied to any other web request input just as well.
+Even [AJAX] end points or [REST] API end points can describe their input and let it have converted and validated for them by the same means, which is worth keeping in mind.

 ### Defining Parameters

-To create a form, simply inherit from `FormInput` and then use the `param` or `param!` methods to define form parameters like this:
+To define a form, simply inherit from `FormInput` and then use the `param` or `param!` methods to define form parameters like this:

 ``` ruby